Lullymore West Bog, Co. Kildare Visitor Map & Guide

 Lullymore West Bog is part of the great Bog of Allen.
 The site is located on the north western edge of the mineral soil island of Lullymore, approximately 7km from Allenwood.
 Land use around Lullymore West Bog includes a coniferous forest plantation to the west and agricultural land to the north and east.
 The south side of the bog is privately owned raised bog.
 Lullymore West Bog was donated by Bord na Móna to the Irish Peatland Conservation Council (IPCC) for conservation in 2005.

-The image to the left is a surface view of Lullymore West in summer showing the purple flowers of Devil’s Bit Scabious, the food source for the caterpillars of rare European Marsh Fritillary Butterfly.
+A surface view of Lullymore West in summer showing the purple flowers of Devil’s Bit Scabious, the food source for the caterpillars of rare European Marsh Fritillary Butterfly.
 Adult butterflies take nectar from the flowers.

 Lullymore West Bog is 4.5ha in extent and is being conserved by the Irish Peatland Conservation Council for its diversity of butterflies and moths.
 With 21 out of the 31 butterflies occurring in Ireland found here and over 150 species of moth, the site is exceptional in Ireland.
 The endangered Marsh Fritillary Butterfly (Euphydryas aurinia), an insect protected under the EU Habitats Directive is just one of the species being conserved here.